MonetDBSolutions/mroll/README.md

 <Revision id=fe00de6bfa19 description=Initialize the database>
 ```
 A new revison file was added under `/tmp/migrations/versions`.
 Open it and add the SQL commands under `-- migration:upgrade` and `-- migration:downgrade` sections.
-Be aware that you may have to wrap the commands within transaction brackets.

 ```
 vi migrations/versions/